dfki-ric/ugv_nav4d/README.md

 #### Compiling inside a ROCK environment
 Buidling inside ROCK works as usual.
-Currently the package can be found in the ENTERN package set: https://git.hb.dfki.de/entern/package_set
+The package can be found in the backbone package set: https://git.hb.dfki.de/sw-backbone/package_sets

 #### Compiling standalone